fathnakbar/typed-sdk-builder/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under GPL-3.0 license.